 My environment, and other artists’ work inspire me.
 When I’m working on my medical illustrations it’s more accuracy than inspiration that is needed, yet when I deal with surrealism I get a chance to put my hair down and truly be inspired by whatever comes to mind.

 As soon as I was introduced to the exquisite corpse and saw all the magnificent collaborations I knew I wanted to participate.
 At the moment I’m collaborating with several amazing artists.

 What can you tell us about your first collaboration?

-How the Internet did influence your art?
+How did the Internet influence your art?

-Where can people see your artworks and how can they contact you?
+Where can people see your art?

 You can contact George Teseleanu at email@example.com.